lhmouse/taxon/README.md

 1. Integers, non-finite floating-point numbers and binary data must be encoded as strings, according to the scheme above.
 2. The `$l:` prefix in a string is called the type _annotator_.
 The remaining part of the string is called the _payload_.
-The type annotation determines how the payload shall be interpreted.
+The type annotator determines how the payload is to be interpreted.
 3. For integers, the payload shall be the decimal, binary or hexadecimal representation of a signed 64-bit integer.
 Padding characters are not allowed.
 The value shall be within range.